Home Hair and Scalp Hair Care Routine and Products Recommended by Dermatologists

 • Normal

-The amount of sebum (natural oil) the scalp produces determines a person’s hair type.
+The amount of sebum (natural oil) produced by the scalp determines a person’s hair type.
 Each of these hair types needs a unique care routine.
 An oily hair care routine or product cannot be used to care for dry hair and vice versa.

 Oily Scalp

 Oily scalp is very common in people who have oily skin.
-Your skin and scalp’s visible surface have the same skin type.
+The visible surface of your skin and your scalp have the same skin type.
 Consequently, you have oily hair.
-Oily skin means an oily scalp; if your scalp is oily, your hair will follow suit.
+Oily skin means an oily scalp, and if your scalp is oily, your hair will follow suit.

 You have an oily scalp if your hair starts to clump together or feels extremely greasy throughout the day.
-This happens when your sebaceous glands overwork themselves, producing more sebum than usual.
+This happens when your sebaceous glands overwork themselves and produce more sebum than usual.
 An oily scalp also brings on dandruff.

 Oily Scalp care